-1. Routing Guide Compliance:
+8. Routing Guide Compliance

 Routing guide compliance increases productivity by eliminating time-consuming or financially costly mistakes in the supply chain.
 Make sure your vendors have easy access to clear and concise routing instructions to reduce service delays and unnecessary expenses.
 Measure your expected savings against the actual savings to gauge the effectiveness of your routing guide.

-2. Accessorials as a Percent of Freight:
+4. Accessorials as a Percent of Freight

 Divide any accessorial charges, like fuel, permits, or charges by the total freight expenditures for a period.
 If you notice an increase in any of these costs, you may want to re-evaluate your processes to eliminate inefficiencies.

-8. Number of Damage Claims:
+2. Number of Damage Claims

-The number of freight claims is an important factor to consider as it can have a big impact on the bottom line.
+There is always a risk of damaged freight during shipping; however, the number of freight claims is an important factor to consider as it can have a big impact on the bottom line.
 You can calculate the impact by dividing the total cost of loss and damage claims by the total freight costs.
 The higher the number, the higher the likelihood that packaging or processing problems will occur on the carrier’s end.

 A carrier’s ability to meet On-Time Pickup, On-Time Departure, and On-Time Delivery will directly affect the success of your shipment and your customers.
 Measure the percentage of shipments that are picked up, departed, and delivered on time.
 A rate of 90% or higher is generally considered acceptable.